Today's Articles

 Anna Mae Winburn

-*On this date, in 1913, Anna Mae Winburn was born.
+*Anna Mae Winburn was born on this date in 1913.
 She was a Black singer, guitarist, and bandleader.

 Born Anna Mae Darden in Port Royal, Tennessee, she was the daughter of Andrew Jackson Darden and Lula Carnell, a musical family.
-She was the fourth oldest of 9 siblings, five brothers, and three sisters: Her family moved to Kokomo, Indiana when she was young.
+She was the fourth oldest of nine siblings, five brothers and three sisters.
+When she was young, her family moved to Kokomo, Indiana.
 Winburn was an influential American vocalist and jazz bandleader who flourished in the mid-1930s.

 When many musicians were lost to the World War II draft, Winburn joined the International Sweethearts of Rhythm.
-Soon she went to Oklahoma City and led bands for a short while.
+Soon, she went to Oklahoma City and led bands briefly.
 There, she led Eddie Durham's "All-Girl Orchestra," which eventually invited her to join the International Sweethearts of Rhythm.
 Winburn became the leader of the band in 1941.
-She was reportedly hired for her attractive figure and to do little composing or singing.
+She was reportedly hired to do little composing or singing for her attractive figure.
 She was the leader of the band until it folded in late 1949.

 Winburn formed other versions of the International Sweethearts for the next ten years, often billing her name before the band.
 However, those bands never regained the notoriety of the early years.
 Anna Mae Winburn and Her Sweethearts performed at the eighth Cavalcade of Jazz concert at Wrigley Field on June 1, 1952.
 Anna Mae Winburn died on September 30, 1999.